xintamosaik/what-are-jrpgs-anyways/questions2.md

 ## Next Steps Questions

 6. **Immediate Task**: Based on the answers about prioritization, would you like to focus next on:
-   - Setting up the React+Vite frontend
+> - Setting up the React+Vite frontend
+I will probably, yeah
-   - Implementing basic tileset upload/display
+> - Implementing basic tileset upload/display
+After vite
 - Creating the map editor canvas
+In react
 - Something else?
+That is it for now.

 7. **Development Workflow**: Would a basic README update with setup instructions (Go, Node/npm, running the servers) be helpful as a next step?

-These questions should help clarify the immediate implementation path forward!
+Not yet.
+That is too detailed for now.
+There will be loads of changes.